what to expect

 What are the differences between the services?

 We have 3 services but all the congregations are united in their desire to know Jesus and to hear more from God’s word.
-Visit our services page to understand the key differences.
+Visit our services page for more information on the main differences.

-You don’t need to dress up or wear a suit, although you can if you like.
-Most people at Platt wear fairly casual clothes; you’ll see a variety from smart clothes to tracky bottoms.
-The important thing is to be comfortable.
-Those leading the services usually don’t wear any distinctive clothes and we are relaxed and informal.
+Whatever you feel comfortable in!
+Most people at Platt wear fairly casual clothes but you’ll see a variety from smart clothes to joggers.
+Those leading the services don’t usually wear any distinctive clothes – we are relaxed and informal.